yahoo/subscribe-ui-event/README.md

 [![Dependency Status](https://david-dm.org/yahoo/subscribe-ui-event.svg)](https://david-dm.org/yahoo/subscribe-ui-event)
 [![devDependency Status](https://david-dm.org/yahoo/subscribe-ui-event/dev-status.svg)](https://david-dm.org/yahoo/subscribe-ui-event#info=devDependencies)

-`subscribe-ui-event` provides an cross-browser and performant way to subscribe to browser UI Events.
+`subscribe-ui-event` provides an cross-browser and performant way to subscribe to browser UI Events and some higher level events.

-Instead of calling `window.addEvenListener('scroll', eventHandler);`, you can call `subscribe('scroll', eventHandler)` and you can get lots of benifits:
+Instead of calling `window.addEvenListener('scroll', eventHandler);`, you can call `subscribe('scroll', eventHandler)`, and it will help you hook `eventHandler` to `window.scroll` only once for multiple subscriptions.

+The benefit is some global variables, such like `document.body.scrollTop`, can be retrieved only once for all subscriptions, which is better for performance.
+Throttling for all subscriptions is another benefit, which also can increase the performance.

+**The list of benefits:**

 1. Do throttling by default.
 2. Provide `requestAnimationFrame` throttle for the need of high performance.
 3. Attach to UI event only once for multiple subscriptions, and broadcast via [eventemitter3](https://github.com/primus/EventEmitter3),
-4. (In the near future) Provide single access to UI variables (such like `scrollTop`) to avoid multiple reflows.
+4. Provide single access to UI variables (such like `scrollTop`) to avoid multiple reflows.

 ## Install